HadrienG2/code-that-counts/src/simd-narrowing.md

 increments and the merging overhead starts to become noticeable.

-Now, improving by a factor of 6.7x overall is already nice, but if we want this technique to provide the 8x speedup over the 64-bit SIMD version that it theoretically allows for, then we need to reduce the overhead of merging.
+Now, improving by a factor of 6.7x overall is already nice, but if we want this technique to get closer to the 8x speedup over the 64-bit SIMD version that it aimed for, then we need to reduce the overhead of merging.
 And the obvious way to do that is to refrain from reducing narrow SIMD accumulators all the way to scalar u64s when spilling to wider SIMD accumulators would suffice.

 Along the way, I'll also extract some complexity out of the full counter implementation, as it starts to pack too much complexity into a single function